NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 Note that each of these imported variables can now be expanded, using the arrow to the left of each.
 These variables now show associated information including *type*, *id*, and *version*.

 Information about the image collections can also be found in a slightly more user-friendly format if you click on the blue link, eg. `projects/neon-prod-earthengine/CHM/001`.
 Below we'll show the window that pops-up when you click on the CHM link.
 We encourage you to explore all of the AOP datasets similarly. **Note:** You can also search for the NEON AOP image collections through the search bar on the <a href="https://developers.google.com/earth-engine/datasets" target="_blank">Earth Engine Data Catalog</a> webpage.
+The dataset page also contains all the information about the data product, eg. <a href="https://developers.google.com/earth-engine/datasets/catalog/projects_neon-prod-earthengine_assets_CHM_001" target="_blank">NEON Canopy Height Model (CHM)</a>.

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/neon_chm_asset_details.png">
 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/neon_chm_asset_details.png" alt="NEON CHM Asset Description."></a>
 </figure>

-Note that the end of the description includes a link to the Data Product landing page on the NEON Data Portal, as well as the Quick Start Guide, which includes links to all the documentation pertaining to this NEON data product, including the Algorithm Theoretical Basis Documents (ATBDs).
+The end of the description includes a link to the Data Product landing page on the NEON Data Portal, as well as the Quick Start Guide, which includes links to all the documentation pertaining to this NEON data product, including the Algorithm Theoretical Basis Documents (ATBDs).
 Click on the other tabs to explore more about this data product.
 These tabs include `DESCRIPTION`, `BANDS`, `IMAGE PROPERTIES`, `TERMS OF USE`, AND `CITATIONS`.

-**TIP:** You can search for NEON data products through Code Editor by typing "NEON" in the search bar as shown below:
+**TIP:** You can also search for NEON data products through Code Editor by typing "NEON" in the search bar as shown below:

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/gee_code_editor_neon_search.png">